apache/predictionio/docs/manual/source/production/deploy-cloudformation.html.md

 ![Example Spark UI](/images/cloudformation/spark.png)

-Notice that the case above was with **NumberOfComputeWorkers** set to **2**.
-If you do not have extra compute worker instances, you will see only one worker.
+NOTE:In the example above **NumberOfComputeWorkers** is **2**.
+This is because the example has 1 compute instance and 1 extra compute instance.
+If you do not have any extra compute instances, you will see only 1 worker on the above page.

-### Verify Storage Nodes
+### Verify Storage Instances

-SSH to the master core storage instance using the **PIOStorageMasterPublicIp**.
+SSH to the storage instance using the **PIOStorageMasterPublicIp**.
 In this example, let us assume the IP address be 54.175.1.36, and your private key file be **yourkey.pem**.